jgaa/shinysocks/README.md

 ## License
 ShinySOCKS is released under GPLv3.
 It is Free.
-Free as in Free Beer.
+Free as in speech.
 Free as in Free Air.